-Inhalers and nebulizers are two different ways to get asthma medicines directly into the lungs.
-Most teens with asthma will use an inhaler.
+Inhalers and nebulizers are tools that get asthma medicines into the lungs.
+Most teens with asthma use an inhaler.

-Inhalers are handheld devices that deliver medicine.
+Inhalers are handheld devices.
 They're small enough to carry in a pocket, purse, or backpack.
 There are a couple of different kinds:

 Metered Dose Inhalers (MDIs)

-This is the kind of inhaler doctors prescribe most for teens.
+A metered dose inhaler is the type of inhaler doctors usually prescribe for teens.
 MDIs work a bit like mini-aerosol cans.
 When the person squeezes the inhaler, it releases a measured puff of medicine.